fprimex/zdeskcfg/README.md

     zdesk_token True

-Under the hood, `zdesk.configure` is a class that works as a decorator.
-It takes annotations in the style of plac as argument, and wraps the decorated function (main in this case), which has some operations performed on it.
+Under the hood `zdesk.configure` is a class that works as a decorator.
+It takes annotations in the style of [plac](https://code.google.com/p/plac/) and [plac\_ini](https://github.com/fprimex/plac_ini) as argument, and wraps the decorated function (main in this case), which has some operations performed on it.
 The main function is granted a new method (remember Python functions are objects) called `getconfig`.
 The `getconfig` method returns the values of the zdesk configuration; either the defaults of `None` and `False`, the values from the `~/.zdeskcfg` file in the `[zdesk]` section, or the values given on the command line.

 See the [example](https://github.com/fprimex/zdeskcfg/blob/master/example)
 script for more detailed comments on the above code.

 The result of all of this is that you can share the `[zdesk]` section (and other sections) of the `~/.zdeskcfg` between all of your scripts.
-And, since plac and plac\_ini is being used, the scripts get INI parsing, command line parsing, and help generation for essentially free.
+And, since plac and plac\_ini are being used, the scripts get INI parsing, command line parsing, and help generation for essentially free.